MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-tshoot.md

 For information on how to provide proxy information for your gateway, go to [Configure proxy settings for the on-premises data gateway](service-gateway-proxy.md).

-A firewall also might be blocking the connections that the Azure Service Bus makes to the Azure data centers.
+A firewall also might be blocking the connections that the Azure Relay makes to the Azure data centers.
 If that's the case, unblock the IP addresses for your region for those data centers.
 You can get a list of Azure IP addresses from [this website](https://www.microsoft.com/en-us/download/details.aspx?id=56519).
 To find the current data center region you're in, go to [Set the data center region](service-gateway-data-region.md).

 ### Authentication to proxy server